heavenbo/shipdock/README.md

 # shipdock
-This project is a visual control program for radar, using windowsForm
+This project is a visual control program for radar, using winform